Challengers seek rewrite of Missouri abortion-rights ballot measures, calling them misleading

 The Missouri Supreme Court later ordered Bailey to approve Fitzpatrick’s price tags, which then allowed Ashcroft’s office to craft summaries of the proposals.

-Also on Monday, a lawyer for abortion opponents revived arguments that the state auditor’s cost estimates for the measures were misleadingly low because they did not account for a potential loss in property and sales tax revenue as a result of lower birth rates.
+On Monday, a lawyer for abortion opponents also revived arguments that the state auditor’s cost estimates for the measures were misleadingly low because they did not account for a potential loss in property and sales tax revenue as a result of lower birth rates.

 The auditor's office has said there is no evidence Missouri is at risk of losing all Medicaid funding if the amendment passes.